HumabHatterZed/WhistleWindInscryptionMods/README.md

 _*This percentage is halved in Kaycee's Mod._

 ## 🕓 Closing Notes
-Another update!
-This one took longer than I expected.
-I didn't realise how complicated the bosses could be, but it was a fun experience!
-It was good practice for the future...
+Surprise patch!
+Nothing new here outside of some internal optimisation.

-Anyhow, this will likely be the last update for a while as I return to college.
-The next update I have planned is also pretty large in scope, so that'll lengthen things.
+The next major update (1.3 or 2.0, whichever I decide best fits) won't come out for...a long time.
+I have a lot of things I want to add (not just new cards ;>) and a lot to learn.

-Hope to see you then, and thanks for playing my mod! <3
+See you next time, and thanks for playing my mod! <3

-Quick list of planned updates:
+Current plans:
 * Further balancing, tweaking, bug fixes, and general refinement of what's currently added (feedback is welcomed and encouraged!).
 * Expansion pack of Library of Ruina abnormalities